draganglumac/awk-playground/README.md

 # Useful One-Liners

 From AWK Programming Language book.
+Some of them are more than one line but still easy enough to type in single quotes, as you can break the single-quoted directives over multiple lines.

 1. Print the total number of input lines:
   ```awk